 We sat down with Max Goldberg, founder and publisher of Organic Insider, for a conversation on glyphosate.
+Join the glyphosate-free food movement.
 Read on to learn more about this controversial herbicide and what we can all do to help limit our exposure.

 What is glyphosate and what’s the buzz all about recently?

 “Glyphosate is the primary ingredient in Monsanto’s RoundUp, and it is the most widely used herbicide in the world.
 According to an assessment done by the USGS1 of estimated annual agricultural pesticide use in the U.S., approximately 300 million pounds are sprayed each year on farms, parks, schools and lawns, and 1.65 billion pounds are sprayed globally2.
 The World Health Organization has concluded it to be a probable human carcinogen3 and it is also known to the state of California to cause cancer4.
 Further, the U.S. Department of Health and Human Services has claimed that there is a link between glyphosate and cancer5.

 Glyphosate is prohibited in organic farming, so the first thing consumers can do to limit exposure is to choose organic.
 That being said, glyphosate is so widely used today that there is still potential for it to contaminate the organic food supply through drift, so more and more organic brands, like One Degree, are turning to third-party certifications to ensure their customers that their products are glyphosate-free.”

 What certifications should people be looking for if they’d like to limit glyphosate exposure?